It’s fun to celebrate the birth of a great law! Bring on the cake and ice cream!

 And for your information, this Center is very helpful!

-~~I have many memories of the people I’ve counseled over the years and continue to advocate awareness of persons with disabilities.
-Here’s a bouquet of gerbera to profess my gratitude for what I learn from my customers, clients, and all the people who have taught me about life.
+I have many memories of the people I’ve counseled over the years and continue to advocate awareness of persons with disabilities.
+Here’s a bouquet of gerbera to profess my gratitude for what I learn from my customers, clients, and all the people who have taught me about my career.

 If you have a case involving work and disability, let me know if you’d like my help.
 I will thoroughly investigate all aspects of vocational rehabilitation and pay particular attention to health, safety and quality of life!